-- Manual We highly recommend reading the manual, mn309man.pdf. - Demo_apps This directory contains the source files for the tcp_app, web1 and web2 projects. - Demo_apps\web1_pages Has the web pages used by the web1 application. - Demo_apps\web2_pages Has the web pages used by the web2 application. - iar_SAM7SE512\demos This directory contains AT91SAM7SE512 specific IAR projects. - iar_SAM7SE512\demos\lib\release\exe -The evaluation version of the netlib library is in this directory. - iar_SAM7SE512\demos\tcp_app Holds the TCP/IP echo client/server project. - iar_SAM7SE512\demos\web1 Holds a simple web server project. - iar_SAM7SE512\demos\web2 Holds a more complex web server application. - Netlib This directory normally holds the core CMX-MicroNet library.
+- Manual We highly recommend reading the manual, mn309man.pdf. - Demo_apps This directory contains the source files for the tcp_app and web1 projects. - Demo_apps\web1_pages Has the web pages used by the web1 application. - iar_sam7x256\demos This directory contains AT91SAM7X256 specific IAR projects. - iar_sam7x256\demos\lib\release\exe -The evaluation version of the netlib library is in this directory. - iar_sam7x256\demos\tcp_app Holds the TCP/IP echo client/server project. - iar_sam7x256\demos\web1 Holds a simple web server project. - iar_sam7x256\demos\web2 Holds a more complex web server application. - $iar_sam7x256\demos\web2\webpage Has the web pages used by the web2 application.$ - Netlib This directory normally holds the core CMX-MicroNet library.
 For the evaluation version only the CMX-MicroNet header files are here. - PCtestprograms These are programs, to run on a PC.
-They are used so that the CMX-MicroNet AT91SAM7SE512 software has something to talk to.
+They are used so that the CMX-MicroNet AT91SAM7X256 software has something to talk to.
 See the README.TXT file. - Util These are various utilities used in building the software.
 See the util.txt file.